zcash/zcash/doc/zcash/calgary.md

 #### Versioning

-In our design, we will increment the latest `nVersion` for transactions, adding new fields to the end to encapsulate our zerocash operations.
+In this design, we will increment the latest `nVersion` for transactions, adding new fields to the end to encapsulate our zerocash operations ([#114] [ticket114]).
 Our fields must anticipate the case that no zerocash operations occur, such as in traditional or "purely cleartext" transactions.

 ##### Alternative: Use bitflags to indicate the presence of zerocash fields
 In this alternative, we use bitflags in the `nVersion` field to indicate the presence of zerocash fields at the end.
 This would allow us to track upstream CTransaction changes seamlessly, *but* would indefinitely require that upstream `nVersion` bits are available to us for this purpose.
 Additionally, the absence of these bitflags would conflict in purpose with an empty vector of `ZCOperation` structures as outlined later.